Navigating happiness

 Background

-During this stressful time of COVID-19 there is a need for clinicians to make progress towards a happier version of themselves, and learn new approaches to face the inevitable challenges during the journey.
+During this stressful time of COVID-19 there was a need for clinicians to make progress towards a happier version of themselves and learn new approaches to face the inevitable challenges during the journey.
 Navigating Happiness is a four-week program developed to introduce the concepts of Acceptance and Commitment Therapy (ACT) in a group setting.

 The implementation of Navigating Happiness in West Moreton has shown significant success after nine training sessions - both online and in-person - that have been completed since its inception.